Mika88/Mika88.github.io/_posts/2019-05-30-rails_and_java_script_project.markdown

 For each page the work flow was quite similar, let's take the index page of arrangements as an example:

-1. Creatig a click event
+* Create a click event

   ```
 	$('#all_arrangements').on('click', (e) => {